Hierarchical Coded Matrix Multiplication: Theoretical Analysis

-\textbf{Multilevel coding scheme:} In MLCC the overall job of computing $\matA\matB$ completes when each of the $\LY$ layers completes.
-For layer $\ly$ to complete, at least $\RT_{\ly}$ workers must finish their $\ly$th subtask.
-We denote the finishing time of layer $\ly$ by worker $\nd$ as $\tcommlcc_{\nd}^{\ly}$, which can be written as
+\textbf{Multilevel coding scheme:} In MLCC the overall job of computing $\matA\matB$ completes when each of the $\LY$ levels completes.
+For level $\ly$ to complete, at least $\RT_{\ly}$ workers must finish their $\ly$th subtask.
+We denote the finishing time of level $\ly$ by worker $\nd$ as $\tcommlcc_{\nd}^{\ly}$, which can be written as